Germoe Early Years and Foundation Stage Unit

 - Ways we inform parents about how their child is being supported

 We hold termly SEN meetings with parents, in addition to the daily communication.
-If a child needs an individual learning plan, it is formed through sharing with staff, parents and where suitable, the child.
+If a child needs additional support, an Individual Provision Map (IPM) is draw up in conjunction with the family and child, to address needs.
 We try to accommodate parents/carers at the point of need, to ensure we are always supporting families and children.

 - Our complaints policy